jieloveyo/pytorch/README.md

 # pytorch

 this repository is about pytorch learning.
 It will record my learning progress.
-**All mostly copy from the others until now**,what I do is to add some explanations.
+the repository was copied mainly from the Internet, what I did is adding some explanations.
-Later I will write my work.
+**Later I will get my own results.**